Municipal Guide Texas Houston · Harris County

 • Error-free submissions — AI pre-checks plus expert review catch issues before they become correction cycles.

-Alliance Permitting is a permit documentation and submission company: we prepare your paperwork, file it correctly, and coordinate with the building department through issuance — including preparing private-provider documentation where that option is available.
+Alliance Permitting is a permit documentation and submission company: we prepare your paperwork, file it correctly, and coordinate with the authority having jurisdiction through issuance.
 We are not a contractor and do not perform licensed plan review or inspections; that work stays with your team and the jurisdiction.

 Ready to break ground in Houston sooner?

-Let Alliance prepare, file, and track your City of Houston permits while you stay focused on building.
+Let Alliance prepare, file, and track your Houston permits while you stay focused on building.
 Get a free, no-obligation quote today.

-This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of June 2026.
-Permit requirements, fees, and processes change; always confirm current details with the Houston Permitting Center before filing.
+This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of July 2026.
+Permit requirements, fees, and processes change; always confirm current details with Houston Permitting Center — Building Code Enforcement before filing.
 This is not legal advice.

 Expedite Your Permits Today!